KB.JPG

 Instagram: @alexarmstrong._

 Kelley Savage, M.Sc.
 Ph.D.
-STudent
+Student

 2022 - present | she/her

 Kelley Savage is a PhD student in the Coastal and Marine System Science program working with Dr. Jennifer Pollack, Dr. Keisha Bahr, and Dr. Xinping Hu.
 She earned a B.Sc. in Geography from the University of Texas at Austin and a M.Sc. in Marine Biology from Texas A&M University-Corpus Christi.
 Her Master’s thesis focused on salinity recommendations needed to regulate Perkinsus marinus in Texas oyster reefs.
 From 2017 to 2022, Kelley worked at the University of Texas Marine Science Institute as a Research Associate with NOAA’s National Estuarine Research Reserve program.
-For her dissertation research she is assessing carbon sequestration in oyster reefs.
+For her dissertation research, she is assessing carbon sequestration in oyster reefs.

 Kelley was born and raised in Texas.
 When Kelley is not researching oysters, she loves being outdoors, camping, traveling, and eating great food.
-Fun fact - for about six years she kept honeybees in Blanco, Texas and in the last few years has taken up an interest in fly fishing.
+Fun fact - for about six years she kept honeybees in Blanco, Texas, and in the last few years has taken up an interest in fly fishing.

 Contact: ksavage1@islander.tamucc.edu